Eucalyptus coolabah

+Description

-DescriptionEucalyptus coolabah is a tree that typically grows to a height of 20 m and has hard, fibrous to flaky grey bark with whitish patches on part or all of the trunk and sometimes on the larger branches.
+Eucalyptus coolabah is a tree that typically grows to a height of 20 m and has hard, fibrous to flaky grey bark with whitish patches on part or all of the trunk and sometimes on the larger branches.
 The upper bark is smooth and powdery, white to cream-coloured, pale grey or pink and is shed in short ribbons.
 Young plants and coppice regrowth usually have stems that are more or less square in cross-section, and dull bluish, lance-shaped leaves 40-130 mm long and 5-30 mm wide.
 Adult leaves are the same dull green to bluish or greyish on both sides, Lance-shaped to curved, 80-170 mm long and 10-25 mm wide on a petiole 8-20 mm long.

 The flower buds are arranged on a branching inflorescence in leaf axils with groups of seven buds on each branch.
 Each branch has a flattened to angular peduncle 3-10 mm long, each bud on a cylindrical pedicel 1-4 mm long.
 Mature buds are oval, often glaucous, 3-5 mm long and 2-4 mm wide with a conical operculum.
 Flowering has been recorded in most months and the flowers are white.
-The fruit is a woody conical or hemispherical capsule 2-4 mm long and 3-5 mm wide on a pedicel 1-3 mm long with the valves protruding beyond the rim.Eucalyptus coolabah is very similar to E. microtheca which has rough bark to the smallest branches, and to E. victrix which has smooth bark throughout.
+The fruit is a woody conical or hemispherical capsule 2-4 mm long and 3-5 mm wide on a pedicel 1-3 mm long with the valves protruding beyond the rim.

+Eucalyptus coolabah is very similar to E. microtheca which has rough bark to the smallest branches, and to E. victrix which has smooth bark throughout.